 4.2.
 Invoices.
 Vendor shall provide Dartmouth with detailed invoices for Fees and Expenses.
 In the event of a delay in issuing invoices, which is greater than twelve (12) months from the date of performance of Service or delivery of Goods, Vendor will not be entitled to issue invoices to Dartmouth and Dartmouth will not be obligated to pay for Goods or Services.
 Invoices must be submitted electronically to firstname.lastname@example.org.
 Each invoice must be attached as a separate file to the email.
 Invoices must include the following details to be accepted:

 4.3.
 Payment Terms.
-Vendor may request Dartmouth to be paid via a Single Use Account ("SUA"), Automated Clearinghouse (ACH), check or International Wire.
-Assuming Dartmouth has no objection to the invoiced Fees and Expenses, such invoices shall be payable by Dartmouth within (i) if Vendor has requested to be paid using a SUA, then upon receipt of an accepted invoice; (ii) if Vendor has requested to be paid via ACH, then forty-five (45) days from the invoice date; (iii) if Vendor has requested to be paid via check, then ninety (90) days from the invoice date; (iv) if Vendor has requested to be paid via International Wire, then upon receipt of an accepted invoice.
-If Vendor elects to be paid via SUA, Vendor shall be responsible for any bank fees.
+Vendor may request Dartmouth to be paid via a Virtual Card, Single Use Account ("SUA"), Automated Clearinghouse (ACH), check or International Wire.
+Assuming Dartmouth has no objection to the invoiced Fees and Expenses, such invoices shall be payable by Dartmouth within (i) if Vendor has requested to be paid using a Virtual Card (SUA), then upon receipt of an accepted invoice; (ii) if Vendor has requested to be paid via ACH, then thirty (30) days from the invoice date; (iii) if Vendor has requested to be paid via check, then forty-five (45) days from the invoice date; (iv) if Vendor has requested to be paid via International Wire, then upon receipt of an accepted invoice.
+If Vendor elects to be paid via Virtual Card (SUA), Vendor shall be responsible for any bank fees.

 4.4.
 Records and Audit Rights.
 Vendor will maintain auditable account records and documentation pertaining to the Goods and Services, including all charges billed to Dartmouth, and will make them available to Dartmouth upon request.
 Vendor will retain such records and documentation for the balance of the calendar year in which made and for six (6) additional years thereafter, or such other longer period as is required under applicable law.
 Subject to reasonable notice and assurance of confidentiality, Dartmouth will have the right to examine and audit such records and documentation for a period of up to two (2) years after delivery of the invoice for such charges.
 If an audit reveals overcharges, then Vendor will promptly, at Dartmouth's sole option, credit the overcharge to Dartmouth's account or repay the amount of the charge directly to Dartmouth.
 If the overcharges in any six (6) month period exceed five (5) percent of the correct aggregate charges for that time period, Vendor will pay for the cost of the audit.